red-hat-data-services/ods-ci/utils/scripts/ocm/README.md

                         Uninstall rhods addon cluster.
     create_idp          Add an Identity providers to determine how users log into the cluster.
 ```
-ocm.py script uses ocm cli to provision and destroy cluster along with other functionalities like creating identity providers(IDP) to access the cluster, installing/uninstalling add-ons and retreiving the cluster info

 # Instructions
 Clone the [ODS-CI](https://github.com/red-hat-data-services/ods-ci.git) repository